AlexZama-San/Portfolio-Alex/README.md

 # Personal Blog & Portfolio
-this is a personal portfolio website built with Astro and Tailwind CSS. using a template maked by vratskyi
+this is a personal portfolio website built with Astro and Tailwind CSS. using a template created by vratskyi

 his github: https://github.com/vratskyi
 --------------------------------------------------------------------------------